guinslym/odesi_scrapper/README.md

 ## Categories Scraped

-The script scrapes the following 25 categories:
+The script scrapes the following 19 categories:

 - Agriculture
 - Business and Financial
+- Census of Population
+- Communications and Information
+- Consumer Surveys
+- COVID-19
 - Crime and Justice
-- Economics
-- Education and Training
+- Demographics and Population
-- Energy
+- Education
-- Environment
+- Elections and Politics
-- Geography and Cartography
+- Geography
-- Government and Politics
+- Government Finances and Economic Indicators
 - Health
-- History
-- Housing and Shelter
-- Immigration
-- Income and Wealth
-- Information and Communication
 - Labour and Employment
-- Language and Linguistics
+- Natural Resources and Environment
-- Law
+- Public Opinion Polls
-- Population and Demography
-- Recreation and Leisure
-- Religion and Values
-- Science and Technology
-- Social Services and Welfare
+- Social Surveys
-- Society and Community
+- Trade
-- Transportation
+- Travel

 ## Customization